UKCloud/documentation/articles/other/other-ref-glossary.md

 *See also:* [Assured OFFICIAL](#assured-official), [OFFICIAL](#official), [OFFICIAL SENSITIVE](#official-sensitive)

-### Email and Collaboration as a Service

-Email and Collaboration as a Service has been removed from sale.
-However, we'll continue to support and maintain this service for current customers.

 ### Ephemeral storage

 A UKCloud for OpenStack storage option that exists only as long as the associated OpenStack instance exists.